- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Not only can you pick-your-own apples and then sample Boothby’s selection of handcrafted fruit wines, but you can also opt to stay a little longer by renting out one of the vintage farmhouses they offer for overnight lodging.
 Take advantage of this opportunity to slow down, unwind, and relax in the beauty of Maine in fall.

-While there are several options for pick-your-own apple orchards in Maine, Lakeside Orchards is another of the best places to go in Maine in September.
+While there are several fantastic apple orchards in Maine, Lakeside Orchards is one of the best places to go in Maine in September.
 This 200-acre farm in Manchester has been in the apple business for over 40 years and has created a delightful market for handcrafted goods made from farm-fresh ingredients, including baked treats, comforting soups, stews, burritos, and all kinds of other goodies!

-With live music on the weekends, Lakeside Orchards is the perfect place to go enjoy a fall weekend in Maine.
+With live music onsite regularly, Lakeside Orchards is a festive place to enjoy a fall weekend in Maine.
 Be sure to check their Facebook page for Lakeside Live Meadow Music updates to see who’s playing.

 What could possibly be a more quintessential New England fall activity than wandering around lost in a corn maze?
-There is no small number of corn mazes to choose from in this area of the country, but the longest continually running corn maze in Maine absolutely must be on the list of corn mazes to visit.
+There is no small number of Maine corn mazes to choose from in this area of the country, but the longest continually running corn maze in Maine absolutely must be on the list of corn mazes to visit.

 Treworgy Family Orchards in Levant is one of those family farms that really does it up for all who decide to take on the challenge of their four-acre maze.
 Riddle stations are set up within the maze in keeping with each year’s theme, and anyone that completes the puzzle is treated to free ice cream at the end!

 McDougal Orchards is another fall in Maine favorite when it comes to autumn activities!
 Located in Springvale, Maine, this family farm has carefully curated a wholesome, laid-back vibe for all who make the trip out to visit.
 The corn maze is about an acre, so it is a nice accessible option for those who might not be up for hours upon hours spent wandering lost amongst the stalks of corn.